OSC/ood-documentation/source/faqs.rst

 single system administrator without significant impact on other duties they may have.
 While the initial setup can require some time and troubleshooting, future updates and continued maintenance are generally light work.
 Scaling issues could arise if the login node hosting your OnDemand instance is overloaded, and may require moving the instance to a new machine or allocating more resources towards it.
-Some large institutions host OnDemand through load balancers and proxies, as discussed in `this discourse thread <https://discourse.openondemand.org/t/scaling-best-practice/4209>`_.